Siege of Boston

-The siege of Boston (April 19, 1775 – March 17, 1776) was the opening phase of the American Revolutionary War.
-New England militiamen prevented the British Army from moving by land, and it was garrisoned in Boston, Massachusetts Bay.
-Both sides had to deal with resource, supply, and personnel issues over the course of the siege.
-British resupply and reinforcement was limited to sea access, which was impeded by American vessels.
-The British abandoned Boston after 11 months and transferred their troops and equipment to Nova Scotia.
+The Siege of Boston (April 19, 1775 – March 17, 1776) was the opening phase of the American Revolutionary War.
+In the siege, American patriot militia led by newly-installed Continental Army commander George Washington prevented the British Army, which was garrisoned in Boston, from moving by land.
+Both sides faced resource, supply, and personnel challenges during the siege.
+British resupply and reinforcement were limited to sea access, which was impeded by American vessels.
+The British ultimately abandoned Boston after eleven months, moving their troops and equipment north to Nova Scotia.

-The siege began on April 19 after the Battles of Lexington and Concord, when Massachusetts militias blocked land access to Boston.
-The Continental Congress formed the Continental Army from the militias involved in the fighting and appointed George Washington as Commander in Chief.
-In June 1775, the British seized Bunker Hill and Breed's Hill, from which the Continentals were preparing to bombard the city, but their casualties were heavy and their gains insufficient to break the Continental Army's control over land access to Boston.
-After this, the Americans laid siege to the city; no major battles were fought during this time, and the conflict was limited to occasional raids, minor skirmishes, and sniper fire.
-British efforts to supply their troops were significantly impeded by the smaller but more agile American forces operating on land and sea, and the British consequently suffered from a continual lack of food, fuel, and supplies.
+The siege began on April 19 after the Revolutionary War's first battles at Lexington and Concord, when Massachusetts militias blocked land access to Boston.
+The Continental Congress, meeting in Philadelphia, formed the Continental Army from the militias involved in the fighting and appointed George Washington as commander in chief.
+In June 1775, the British seized Bunker Hill and Breed's Hill, two Continental Army positions overlooking Boston; their casualties proved heavy, roughly 1160 British and 469 Americans, and their gains were insufficient to break the Continental Army's encirclement.
+After this, the Americans laid siege to Boston; no major battles were fought during this time, and the conflict was limited to occasional raids, minor skirmishes, and sniper fire.
+British efforts to supply their troops were significantly hindered by the smaller but more agile Continental Army and patriot forces operating on land and sea.
+The British suffered from a continual lack of food, fuel, and supplies.

 In November 1775, George Washington sent Henry Knox on a mission to bring the heavy artillery that had recently been captured at Fort Ticonderoga.
-In a technically complex and demanding operation, Knox brought the cannons to Boston in January 1776, and this artillery fortified Dorchester Heights which overlooked Boston harbor.
+In a technically complex and demanding operation, Knox brought the cannons to Boston in January 1776, and this artillery fortified Dorchester Heights, which overlooked Boston harbor.
 This development threatened to cut off the British supply lifeline from the sea.
 British commander William Howe saw his position as indefensible, and he withdrew his forces from Boston to Halifax, Nova Scotia on March 17.